 The population falling in the Union in 1831 had been 12,644 — ranging from Littleton (134) to Staines itself (2,486).
 The average poor-rate expenditure for 1833-5 had been £6,903 or 10s.11d. per head of the population.

 A new Staines Union workhouse was built on the north side of the London Road in Ashford in 1840-1.
-Its location and layout are shown on the 1914 map below:

 The former workhouse later became Ashford Hospital.
 All the original workhouse buildings have now been demolished.